blackgamma7/n64_ghidra/GhidraNotes.md

 int   | z        | a2_lo:4
 float | w        | a3_lo:4
 ```
-furthermore, if the first argument is NOT a float, this is ignored and it follows the aformentioned rule of "first 4 in aX, rest in stack" with f12 and f14 not used at all:
+furthermore, if the first argument is NOT a float, this is ignored and it follows the aformentioned rule of "first 4 in `aX`, rest in stack" with f12 and f14 not used at all:
 ```
 float StartsWithAPointer(void* p, float x, float y, float z, float w)

-float | <RETURN> | f2
+float | <RETURN> | f2:4
 void* | p        | a0_lo:4
 float | x        | a1_lo:4
 float | y        | a2_lo:4